Bone Tomahawk is a well-made but ultimately cliched and predictable straight-to-video horror western flick.

 Everything else is generic B-movie fodder that it’s not sure what Bone Tomahawk is offering aside from gore and violence.

 The talents of the cast is wasted on one dimensional stock characters.
 The main posse is composed of noble sheriff Franklin Hunt, the designated redeemable jerk John Brooder, the loyal somewhat comic-relief Chicory and the handicapped hero Arthur O’Dwyer.
 The actors are committed to do their job but they’re all thrown into a tedious and cliched plot.

 The story has a slow build-up padded with unnecessary scenes, illogical moments to throw in narrative hurdles and implausible scenarios to showcase the travails of a crippled cowboy.
 In one scene, Arthur is able to find the lair of cannibals who kidnapped his wife after limping across the American southwest aided by a trail of four unremarkable rocks left by his companions.

 The movie quickly establishes that these savages are a different faction of Native Americans who are rejected by their own kind to appease the PC police.
 Nonetheless, they are American Indians who are cannibals and employ the usual tricks of the trade – scalping and dismemberment.
 The movie only uses them as cannon fodder.
 The shoot ’em up action here is dull and dumb as their skills are useless against a crippled dude crawling on the ground armed with a revolver, inexhaustible stamina, and contrivances.

 In the end, Bone Tomahawk finishes on its predictable course.
 It’s not clear what the director is gunning for in this movie.
 It’s not funny enough to be tongue-in-cheek.
 It’s heavy-handed to be a gritty and straightforward horror western.
-It’s too cliched to amount to anything else.
+It takes itself too seriously to be a B-movie parody.